Brand Logo

 Knowing these signs and symptoms of stomach cancer can help you catch the disease at an early stage and improve the chance of recovery and survival.
 But most of these symptoms of stomach cancer can also be mistaken for less severe disorders, such as stomach ulcer or infection.
 So if you experience any of the signs and symptoms for more than two or three weeks, consult with a gastroenterologist for a thorough investigation to find the cause or confirm stomach cancer.
 You may also go for regular screening if you’re more at risk of developing stomach cancer.
 These factors include being male, being over 50, a history of stomach infection from Helicobacter pylori, obesity and smoking.

-What are the best treatment options for Stomach Cancer?
+What are the Best Treatment Options for Stomach Cancer?

 Stomach Cancer treatment ranges from Laparoscopic Surgery and General Surgery to Chemotherapy and Immunotherapy.
 While some of these treatments can cure your Cancer, others are recommended to keep Cancer under control.
 Hence, your Oncologist will prescribe the most suitable treatment plan for you, depending on your cancer stage and overall health.
 It can include: